Our Class Schedules are available, and a map of our class progressions is available on our Classes page.

 Recital Costumes: Level 3 and above students will have separate costumes for each non-ballet class they are enrolled in.
 See Costume Explanations at the bottom of this page for more information.

-Description: A class for more advanced tumbling skills with increased strength and flexibility.
-Tumblers will gain confidence with more challenging skills.
+Description: A class for advanced tumbling students with increased strength and flexibility.
+Tumblers will gain confidence and tackle more challenging skills.
+This class is beneficial for students who wish to participate in high school cheer.

 Girls Class Dress Code: Any color leotard, leotard with bike shorts, or biketard along with bare feet.